rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 They will be divided, father against son and son against father, mother against daughter and daughter against mother, mother-in-law against her daughter-in-law and daughter-in-law against mother-in-law. ^1253

-He also said to the crowds, When you see a cloud rising in the west, you say at once, A shower is coming.
+He also said to the crowds, When you see a cloud rising in the west, you say at once, 'A shower is coming.'
 And so it happens. ^1254

-And when you see the south wind blowing, you say, There will be scorching heat, and it happens. ^1255
+And when you see the south wind blowing, you say, 'There will be scorching heat,' and it happens. ^1255

 You hypocrites!
 You know how to interpret the appearance of earth and sky, but why do you not know how to interpret the present time? ^1256